aashutoshrathi/eslint-plugin-nestjs-orm/README.md

 # eslint-plugin-nestjs-orm

-Checks for errorneous practices using ORM with NestJS
+Checks for erroneous practices using ORM with NestJS

 ## Installation